Arthur D. Little has been at the forefront of

 Functional Practice Areas

-with a lot of brand equity in most markets it operates in.
-The firm
+consultancy with a lot of brand equity in most markets it operates

-Transformation; this translates into 3 key themes: anticipates
+Innovation, and Transformation; this translates into 3 key themes:

 Recruitment and internship enquiries should be

-ADL's operations - it operates offices in 14 different cities in
+operations-indeed, ADL operates offices in 15 different cities in

 Europe covering the whole range of functional and industry